Write your book in Reedsy Studio. Try the beloved writing app for free today.

 What is the difference between a narrative techniques listed here and the first person narrator and third person?

-James Ajor - Almost 3 years ago
+James Ajor - About 3 years ago

 Hi James, Happy New Year and thank you for your question.
 The types of narrative in this article refer to functions of narrative rather than viewpoint.
 First person and third person narration are different points of view (narration using 'I' or 'We', versus narration using 'He', 'She', 'They', or a gender neutral or non-binary pronoun.
 I hope this helps?
 Let us know any questions you have about narration!

-Jordan - Almost 3 years ago
+Jordan - About 3 years ago

 I need help.
 I have an examination tomorrow on Narrative Essays.
 What should I do?